vjsrinivas/vjsrinivas.github.io/src/routes/blog/posts/pen_plot.md

 </div>

 Some important notes about this system:
-* A major shortcoming is how the holder affixes the pen with a single point of contact.
-This causes some pens or markers to be titled at an angle when pushed to the plastic
+* A major shortcoming is how the holder affixes the pen with two points of contact.
+This causes some pens or markers to be tilted at an angle when pushed to the PLA
 * Likewise, this holder also doesn't support pens that __should__ be at an angle (think fountain pens)
+* Two screws also makes the adjustment process longer and more tedious
 * The calibration process worked well, but one thing not mentioned was the initial calibration of the plate to the first pen.
 This was a very tedious process on the Ender 3 Pro because of its manual adjustment wheels.
 Follow the standard calibration procedure for PLA printing to get the plate in proper position
 * Calibration process could use some improvements in terms of making sure that the pen pressure was consistent across all points on the plate
 * There are limitations to the svg2gcode tool - mainly that it only supports certain types of vector paths.
-It also doesn't support infill options, so I had to fill in things like "1" and the arrows on the giant ticket by band
+It also doesn't support infill options, so I had to fill in things like "1" and the arrows on the giant ticket by hand
 * The original gcode output from svg2gcode did not elevate the pen before going to the next gcode instruction.
 This could cause the pen to drag along the paper during the transition points.
 I wrote a small Python script to add an elevation command before every `G0` or `M2` command:

 ```python